MilaEgoshina/emergency-alert-system/README.md

 ## Documentation:

+Please, open this [link](http://localhost:8080/webjars/swagger-ui/index.html) in order to find API documentation for this project.

 ## Contributing

 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
 Your input is valuable in enhancing the functionality and user experience of the ENS.